 To professional analysts, it has long been clear that the so-called “Russiagate” saga – consisting of claims of “Russian hacking” and “Russian collusion” as well as the Skripal and Navalny “poisoning incidents” – has been a comprehensive US and NATO psychological operation aimed at containing a resurgent Russia and a somewhat unpredictable US President.

-Several aspects of the “Russian hacking” psychological operation had already been uncovered by independent researchers like Stephen McIntyre, “Adam Carter” and “The Forensicator”.
+Several aspects of the “Russian hacking” psyop had already been uncovered by independent researchers like Stephen McIntyre, “Adam Carter” and “The Forensicator”.
 In early November of 2020, however, British researcher David J. Blake essentially solved the “Russian hacking” psyop, down to the operational level, as described in his new book “Loaded for Guccifer 2.0”.

 Blake shows how the “Russian hacking” psyop was initiated by the US and NATO in 2014 in response to Russia’s reaction to the US regime change in Ukraine, when Russia retook control of the Crimean Peninsula and supported the de-facto secession of Russian-speaking eastern Ukraine.